waelbettayeb/mezan-plans/README.md

 And create some scaffolding for the tests, the tests would be failing initially, by simply defining the purpose of some of the core integration tests for these modules

-## bonus question
+## question (bonus)

 If you were to introduce two more props to plans:

 1. defaultUsers: number of users included in the plan by default
 2. pricePerUser: price per additional user beyond the default

-How would this affect the current upgrade calculation?
+How would this affect the current plan upgrade calculation?

 ### answer here:
 ---